-- Accuracy of data measurement falls within normal industrial weighing systems accuracy limits of +/-5%. - Transport of all materials other than major raw materials is insignificant to the overall impacts of hot rolled steel products. - Upstream data taken from the GaBi LCA database reflects average or generic production and therefore does not correspond to BlueScope's actual suppliers. - Each grade group (i.e. Low carbon, Medium carbon and Alloyed steel) is the productionweighted average of a number of similar specific grades of steel, and is representative for those grades.
-Any differences in composition of steel grades within these grade groups is generally considered insignificant compared to the overall results.
+- Accuracy of data measurement falls within normal industrial weighing systems accuracy limits of +/-5%. - Transport of all materials other than major raw materials is insignificant to the overall impacts of welded steel products. - Upstream data taken from the GaBi LCA database reflects average or generic production and therefore does not correspond to BlueScope's actual suppliers. - Welded beams and columns belong to the 'Alloyed' steel grade group, which is the production-weighted average of a number of similar specific grades of steel, and is representative for those grades.
+Any differences in composition of steel grades within a grade group is generally considered insignificant compared to the overall results.